kaicataldo/material.vim/README.md

 # material.vim

 A dark color scheme for Vim/Neovim based on the [Material][materialLink] color scheme.
-This is a fork and is built on the fantastic work done in the [palenight.vim][palenightLink] color scheme.
+This is a fork and is built on the fantastic work done in the [palenight.vim][palenightLink] and [quantum](quantumLink) color schemes.

 ## Screenshots